-The Graduate Program in Animal Sciences is designed to provide the opportunity for earning a Master of Science and Doctor of Philosophy degrees.
+The Graduate Programs in Animal Sciences is designed to provide the opportunity for earning a Master of Science and Doctor of Philosophy degrees.
 Training is offered in both applied and basic aspects of animal sciences.

 - The MS degree is designed to provide academic training beyond the Bachelor of Science degree in preparation for further graduate education or careers in research, industry, or Extension.

 - The PhD program is designed to prepare students for positions that involve application of knowledge to various aspects of the animal enterprise, are devoted to pursuit of knowledge in the discipline in which the student was trained, or are in the research segments of industry or various agencies of government.

 Visit our Program page to learn more about these and other graduate studies opportunities.